QasimQureshi/stridon/README.md

 Within NuCypher we have two policies.
 Paid and Free.
 When joining Stridon all users will be placed in the Free policy.
 When a user becomes a Paid member they will be given access to the additional Paid policy.
 # Installing the demo
+STEP 1 - Clone the project
+Clone the project to your project area

+C:\PythonProjects>git clone https://github.com/SagarKishore-PFM/Stridon-Test.git
+C:\PythonProjectst> cd Stridon-Test

+STEP 2 - Build and Run the Application
+Open an Anaconda Prompt and go to a virtual environment where you have NuCypher and Django available.

 # Limitations
 Due to time limitations certain comprimises have been made, for example we are yet to add user friendly features such as the ability to edit news articles.